Chart Color Schemes

 Gelorup - Stratham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Gelorup-Stratham trail Australian benchmarks, with 23.0% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are most prevalent at 16.5%, followed by postgraduate qualifications (3.3%) and graduate diplomas (3.2%).
-Vocational credentials are prominent, with 42.3% of residents aged 15+ holding them - advanced diplomas comprise 10.7% and certificates make up 31.6%.
+Educational qualifications in Gelorup show that 23.0% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development.
+Bachelor degrees are most common at 16.5%, followed by postgraduate qualifications (3.3%) and graduate diplomas (3.2%).
+Vocational credentials are held by 42.3% of residents aged 15+, with advanced diplomas at 10.7% and certificates at 31.6%.

 Frequently Asked Questions - Education